 The top billing lights on the front of the theatres spelt out for him his future still, but his present had taken a step back, now he had thrown away his first principal part.
 He thought of turning off for Soho, for another drink and the company of his fellows in the French House pub or the Rehearsal Club.
-But after considering what he had left in his pocket, and that the rent was due again in a couple of days, carried on instead for Piccadilly Circus and the Tube home.
+But after considering what he had left in his pocket, carried on instead for Piccadilly Circus and the Tube home.

 Emerging from Earl’s Court station, he said hello with a wink to one of the street girls loitering as if waiting for someone at the entrance, and walked down to Prince of Teck Gardens.

 The stucco on the porch pillars of his lodging house was peeling and there was a smell in the hall from the food cooked on the landing stoves.
 And the sound of a violin from the third floor back, where Mr Somovich, a musician in his Saturday night cups, wept over its strings for old Russia, the dirge-like notes speaking of home and exile seeping through the building like a melancholy mist.

 Jack saw Titus again a few days later, when calling at a theatrical agent’s near the Windmill Theatre in Soho.
 He was on his way up to the third-floor office as Titus was leaving.

 Titus waited for him to climb the narrow flight of stairs, where the glamour of the theatre turned into grubby whitewashed walls and no carpets, before continuing on down, posed on the small stage of a first-floor landing, leaning on a cane of black Malacca as if waiting for a hansom cab.